Bullets into Rochester homes: ‘These are people with a target in mind’

 Neighbors declined to go on camera, but say they want to see an end to this.
 Most, saying gunshots weren’t uncommon at night, and it’s getting out of hand.

 Just a few prior, a similar incident took place on Moulson Street.
-Police say 20 gunshots were fired outside a home in total, with four bullets penetrating the home and hitting a 10-year old gir.
+Police say 20 gunshots were fired outside a home in total, with four bullets penetrating the home and hitting a 10-year-old girl.

 Rashaad Parker, community activist and Rochester resident, says this is nothing new.

-“This is not the first time I’ve heard of a house being shot up for sure, this is not the first time where a stray bullet has hit a young person,” said Parker.
+“This is not the first time I’ve heard of a house being shot up for sure, this is not the first time where a stray bullet has hit a young person,” Parker said.

 Parker says whatever the reasons for these disputes — they aren’t justified, and innocent people are getting involved.

-City leaders say they’re working to get illegal guns off the streets, and investing in more violence prevention programs.
+City leaders say they are working to get illegal guns off the streets, and investing more in violence prevention programs.

 In the meantime, they say tips are incredibly important.